jeremy-denis/web/my-timer/README.md

 # web/my-timer
-Angular Timer directive.
+Angular Timer component.
-Tht my-timer directive allow you to manipulate the time in a very easy way.
+The my-timer component allow you to manipulate the time in a very easy way.

 The main functionalities are the following :
  * possibilities to have a number timer